PawseySC/singularity-containers/_episodes/31-mpi-openfoam.md

 ```
 {: .output}

 We ran using *2** MPI* processes, who created outputs in the directories `processor0` and `processor1`, respectively.
 The final reconstruction creates results in the directory `20` (which stands for the *20th* and last simulation step in this very short demo run).

 What has just happened?

 ### A batch script for MPI applications with containers

-Let's have a look at the content of the script (`mpi_sc19.sh`) we executed through the scheduler:
+Let's have a look at the content of the script `mpi_mpirun.sh`:

 ```
-#!/bin/bash -l
+#!/bin/bash

-#SBATCH --job-name=mpi
-#SBATCH --ntasks=2
-#SBATCH --ntasks-per-node=2
-#SBATCH --time=00:20:00
+NTASKS="2"

 # this configuration depends on the host
+export MPICH_ROOT="/opt/mpich/mpich-3.1.4/apps"

-export SINGULARITY_BINDPATH="/opt/mpich/mpich-3.1.4/apps"
+export SINGULARITY_BINDPATH="$MPICH_ROOT"
-export SINGULARITYENV_LD_LIBRARY_PATH="/opt/mpich/mpich-3.1.4/apps/lib"
+export SINGULARITYENV_LD_LIBRARY_PATH="$MPICH_ROOT/lib"

 # pre-processing
-srun -n 1 \
 singularity exec openfoam_v1812.sif \
   blockMesh | tee log.blockMesh

-srun -n 1 \
 singularity exec openfoam_v1812.sif \
   topoSet | tee log.topoSet

-srun -n 1 \
 singularity exec openfoam_v1812.sif \
-  decomposePar -fileHandler collated | tee log.decomposePar
+  decomposePar -fileHandler uncollated | tee log.decomposePar

 # run OpenFoam with MPI
-srun -n $SLURM_NTASKS \
+mpirun -n $NTASKS \
   singularity exec openfoam_v1812.sif \
-  simpleFoam -fileHandler collated -parallel | tee log.simpleFoam
+  simpleFoam -fileHandler uncollated -parallel | tee log.simpleFoam

 # post-processing
-srun -n 1 \
 singularity exec openfoam_v1812.sif \
-  reconstructPar -latestTime -fileHandler collated | tee log.reconstructPar
+  reconstructPar -latestTime -fileHandler uncollated | tee log.reconstructPar
 ```
 {: .bash}

 ### How does Singularity interplay with the MPI launcher?

-We'll comment on the environment variable definitions soon, now let's focus on the set of `srun` commands that make the simulation happen.
+We'll comment on the environment variable definitions soon, now let's focus on the set of commands that make the simulation happen.

-The general syntax is something like:
+In particular, the fourth command is the only one using multiple processors through MPI:

 ```
-srun --export=all -n <no-of-processes> \
+mpirun -n $NTASKS \
-  singularity exec <image-name> \
+  singularity exec openfoam_v1812.sif \
-  <command> <arguments>
+  simpleFoam -fileHandler uncollated -parallel | tee log.simpleFoam
 ```
 {: .bash}

-Here, `srun` is the Slurm wrapper for the MPI launcher, *i.e.* the tool that is in charge for spawning the multiple MPI processes that will make the workflow run in parallel.
-Other schedulers might require a different command.
-If no scheduler is used, this will just be `mpirun`. **Note**: the `srun` flags might be different with different launchers, too.
+Here, `mpirun` is the MPI launcher, *i.e.* the tool that is in charge for spawning the multiple MPI processes that will make the workflow run in parallel.
 Note how `singularity` can be executed through the launcher as any other application would.

-Under the hood, the MPI process outside of the container (spawned by `srun`) will work in tandem with the containerized MPI code to instantiate the job.
+Under the hood, the MPI processes outside of the container (spawned by `mpirun`) will work in tandem with the containerized MPI code to instantiate the job.
 There are a few implications here...